Home Career Welcome-Center

 Some parents prefer to have their children looked after in family day-care or by a day-nanny (Tagesmutter).
 Tagesmütter normally care for younger children (up to 3 years) and are more flexible with their hours of availability.
 They offer part-time or full-day-care as well.

 In Berlin, the daycare centers are free of charge for all children.
-Only for lunch you still have to pay € 23,00 per month.
+Only for lunch you still have to pay.

 An exception to this principle applies to parent initiative day-care centres (EKT).
 These are institutions established and managed by parents.

 In an EKT you are not entitled to a place without copayment.
-However, the maximum of € 90,00 also applies to these facilities.
+However, a maximum contribution also applies to these facilities.

 Before you can enroll your child in a Kindergarten, you must apply for a place at the Youth Welfare Office (Jugendamt) in your local residents’ registration office (Bürgeramt).